-I MADE A MISTAKE, Tap the "y" hand, palm facing in, on the chin twice.
-Then point the extended index finger to the middle of Hint: "Wrong" plus "me."
+I MADE A MISTAKE.

+Tap the "y" hand, palm facing in, on the chin twice.
+Then point the extended index finger to the middle of the chest.

+HInt: "Wrong" plus "me."
 This sign is used almost as an apology for making a mistake.